 It has a higher server count than even ExpressVPN, with more than 5,000 around the world - only CyberGhost and Private Internet Access of the big VPN players can beat that.
 And they're spread far and wide, with locations as diverse as Costa Rica to North Macedonia.

 If you're intending to use your VPN on mobile, we prefer ExpressVPN's apps.
 Nord's are far from terrible, but we just find the map interface a little clunky (we realize this is entirely subjective, of course).
 But even this minor quibble won't matter if your main purpose for the VPN is to use on your gaming PC, Xbox or PS5.

 But if you're thinking that cheap means you'll have to sacrifice quality then, in this instance at least, you'd be wrong.
-Yes, it lacks the sheer amount of servers than the likes of NordVPN and ExpressVPN, but it still has plenty of the world covered in terms of locations in over 60 countries.
+Yes, it lacks the sheer number of servers than the likes of NordVPN and ExpressVPN, but it still has plenty of the world covered in terms of locations in over 60 countries.

 And it also puts the squeeze on the competition by letting you use just one Surfshark account over multiple devices.
 Your PC, your Mac, your mobile, your spouse's mobile, your parents' mobiles.
 The lot.

 And it's fast as well.
-Connections speeds in our tests were impressive - especially when cranking up the WireGuard protocol (although the results on plain old OpenVPN still lag behind a bit).
+Connection speeds in our tests were impressive - especially when cranking up the WireGuard protocol (although the results on plain old OpenVPN still lag a bit).
 And if you're a seasoned gamer but new to the world of VPNs, then Surfshark will ease you in gently with its easy-to-use interface and friendly installation.